burninc0de/socialsox/README.md

 # <img src="tray.png" alt="🧦" width="32" /> SocialSox

-A simple, open source cross-platform desktop app for posting short messages to Mastodon, X (aka Twitter), and Bluesky separately or simultaneously.
+A cross-platform desktop app for posting to Mastodon, X, and Bluesky—separately or all at once.

 ## Why SocialSox?

-Today's social media landscape is fragmented.
-Your audience is scattered across Mastodon, Bluesky, and X, but existing tools are either browser-based tab juggling, overpriced SaaS, or complex self-hosted setups.
-SocialSox gives you a simple, free desktop app that does one thing well: post your message everywhere at once.
+Modern social media is a fragmented mess.
+Reaching your audience across Mastodon, Bluesky, and X usually requires over-engineered SaaS subscriptions or complex self-hosted setups.

+SocialSox is a focused, free alternative.
+It’s a local desktop app designed for one thing: getting your message onto every platform without the friction.

 ## Features